igorsaux/byond_v8/README.md

-# Gluing deno to byond 🙈
+# Gluing v8 to byond 🙈

 Just a PoC